MEET YOUR SUMMER ART CAMP INSTRUCTORS!

 I am not just a teacher but also an artist.
 When I have time, I like to participate in local art festivals.
 My favorite medium to work with is graphite, but I tend to do a lot more acrylic painting these days.
 I try to know how to do a little bit of everything and teach what I know to others.
 Teaching children has been the most rewarding thing I have ever done in my life aside from being a mother.
 Inspiring young minds is my passion and I hope to do it for many years to come.

 * Source: Posted Aug 29, 2012 .
 Rick Olivo.
 The Ledger, www.theledger.com

 Natalie Helms (Winter Haven, Florida)

 M.A.
 Art Education, University of Nebraska at Kearney; Art Teacher at Elbert Elementary

 I knew I wanted to be a teacher on the first day of kindergarten!
 My interest in art began in my high school ceramics class – I loved manipulating the clay with my hands and experimenting with the medium.
 Being more of an abstract artist, I thrive for the opportunity to create the unexpected and provoke thought.

 I carried this interest into college, receiving a Bachelor of Fine Arts at Georgia Southern University.
 In 2004 I studied drawing, painting, photography, and art history abroad in Bayeux, France for a summer.
 This experience was awe-inspiring, and the taste of European culture will forever affect the way I live my life.
 In 2012, I earned my Master of Arts in Art Education from the University of Nebraska at Kearney.

-My journey with the Polk Museum of Art started in 2008, and I look forward to teaching every summer.
+My journey with the Polk Museum of Art at Florida Southern College started in 2008, and I look forward to teaching every summer.
 I always feel rejuvenated and refreshed when the new school year begins after sharing lessons and techniques with colleagues throughout the summer.
 Working with such talented artists – teachers and campers alike – each summer is an inspiration year after year!